Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

   public String[] getLawyersGivenCaseLaw(String caselaw){return caselaw2lawyers.get(caselaw);}

-    => Given a case law (returned from getAllCaseLawFiles), these methods return the list of judges, parties, and lawyers occurring therein.
+    => INPUT: a case law (returned from getAllCaseLawFiles)
+       OUTPUT: the list of judges, parties, and lawyers occurring therein.

-    => NOTE: Lawyers and Judges are not disjoint!
+    NOTE: Lawyers and Judges are not disjoint sets!
 Some judges also act as lawyers (in different case law, of course :-))

   public String[] getCaseLawGivenCourt(String court){return court2caselaw.get(court);}